Error codes enabled by default

 p: Point = {'x': 1.2, 'y': 4}

-Check TypedDict Keys [typeddict-unknown-key]#
+Check TypedDict Keys [typeddict-unknown-key]

 When constructing a TypedDict object, mypy checks whether the definition contains unknown keys, to catch invalid keys and misspellings.
 On the other hand, mypy will not generate an error when a previously constructed TypedDict value with extra keys is passed to a function as an argument, since TypedDict values support structural subtyping (“static duck typing”) and the keys are assumed to have been validated at the point of construction.
 Example:

-from typing_extensions import TypedDict
+from typing import TypedDict

 class Point(TypedDict):